dotnet/AspNetCore.Docs/aspnetcore/fundamentals/routing.md

 * If the explicit values contains a value for `action`, any ambient value for `action` is ignored.
 The ambient values for `controller` can be used.
 If the explicit value for `action` is different from the ambient value for `action`, the `id` value won't be used.
 If the explicit value for `action` is the same as the ambient value for `action`, the `id` value can be used.
 * If the explicit values contains a value for `controller`, any ambient value for `controller` is ignored.
 If the explicit value for `controller` is different from the ambient value for `controller`, the `action` and `id` values won't be used.
 If the explicit value for `controller` is the same as the ambient value for `controller`, the `action` and `id` values can be used.

 This process is further complicated by the existence of attribute routes and dedicated conventional routes.
 Controller conventional routes such as `{controller}/{action}/{id?}` specify a hierarchy using route parameters.
-For dedicated conventional routes and attribute routes to controllers and Razor Pages, there is a hierarchy of route values, but they don't appear in the template.
+For dedicated conventional routes and attribute routes to controllers and Razor Pages:

+* There is a hierarchy of route values.
+* They don't appear in the template.

 For these cases, URL generation defines the **required values** concept.
 Endpoints created by controllers and Razor Pages have required values specified that allow route value invalidation to work.

 The route value invalidation algorithm in detail: